corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 Upon startup, a node verifies the signing key for the CorDapps it uses, preventing unwanted code from being executed.
 In Corda 4.12, nodes having both new and legacy versions of a contract CorDapp must have the same signing keys; otherwise the node will fail to start.

-### Add the legacy contracts folder to mixed networks
+### Add the legacy contracts folder to networks containing pre-4.12 transactions

-When operating a network with nodes running different versions of Corda, you must store the old CorDapp contract JAR files in the Corda 4.12 node directory (see [Legacy contracts]({{< relref "#legacy-contracts" >}})).
-This step is not required if all nodes in your network are being upgraded to Corda 4.12.
+When operating a network with 4.12 nodes using a ledger that existed prior to 4.12 you must store the old CorDapp contract JAR files in the Corda 4.12 node directory (see [Legacy contracts]({{< relref "#legacy-contracts" >}})).

-However, in both scenarios, you must keep a copy of the old CorDapp contracts JAR file.
-This file may be required if new Corda 4.12 nodes are introduced into a network containing nodes that have previously been upgraded.
+You must keep a copy of the old CorDapp contracts JAR file.
+This file will be required if new Corda 4.12 nodes are introduced into a network containing nodes that have previously been upgraded.
 For steps describing adding a new node to an existing network of Corda 4.12 containing previously upgraded nodes, see [Adding new 4.12 nodes]({{< relref "#adding-new-412-nodes" >}}).

 #### Legacy contracts

 Corda 4.12 introduces the concept of *legacy contracts*.
-A new `legacy-contracts` folder is required when operating a network where not all nodes are running Corda 4.12.
+A new `legacy-contracts` folder is required when operating a network where the ledger existed prior to 4.12.

-{{< note >}}
-If you are not using a mixed network, you do not need the `legacy-contracts` folder.
-{{< /note >}}

 This folder contains old CorDapp contract JAR files required by the external verifier process to verify old contract attachments in new transactions.
 The following is an example folder structure of how to set up the node folder to include the `legacy-contracts` folder.